Beyond Existing - Module

 Summative:

 A written NGO proposal, briefing essential components of its key structures, goals, projects, approaches, and stakeholders.
-Alongside this, a “charity ball” simulation activity, where module summative groups will propose their NGO ideas in a semi-social setting to gain funding from the guests, who in representing different stakeholders interests have different amounts of “money & resources” to invest.
+Alongside this, a “charity ball” simulation activity, where module summative groups will propose their NGO ideas in a semi-social setting to gain funding from the guests, who, in representing different stakeholders, have different amounts of “money & resources” to invest.

 For our summative, we were required to organise a charity ball where politicians, business executives, and community members were invited to view our NGO presentations.
-Later in the day, we had the opportunity to speak with them and discuss how we could get their support in the form of money, media attention, or community and political support.
-It took a lot of consideration to try to explain the project in a way that would maintain the attention of the visitors and listeners.
+Later in the day, we had the opportunity to speak with them and discuss how we could secure their support in the form of financial assistance, media coverage, or community and political backing.
+It took considerable thought to explain the project in a way that would maintain the attention of visitors and listeners.
 I gained an understanding of the value of fundraising and some skills that may assist in obtaining funding from charity balls.
 Throughout the process, persistence and perseverance were prevalent.
 At first, I found it intimidating and challenging to discuss my concept with those who aren't as interested in the subject as I am.
 This summative greatly enhanced my networking and communication abilities.
-It made it possible for me to have varied discussions with individuals from various backgrounds, such as governments and political figures, community leaders, and philanthropists and investors.
-To conclude, although it was challenging to try and present my project to everyone at the charity ball event, I managed to gain some new perspective and skills that can be carried outside of the education space and branched into the real world where there are hundreds of opportunities to assist different communities or issues.
-I hope I can deepen my knowledge in communication, community development and continue to progress with awareness and advocacy for social issues and how to directly assist in them effectively.
+It enabled me to engage in varied discussions with individuals from diverse backgrounds, including government officials and political figures, community leaders, philanthropists, and investors.
+To conclude, although it was challenging to present my project to everyone at the charity ball event, I managed to gain some new perspectives and skills that can be applied outside of the educational space and extended into the real world, where there are numerous opportunities to assist different communities or address various issues.
+I hope to deepen my knowledge in communication and community development, and continue to progress in awareness and advocacy for social issues, as well as learn how to effectively assist in addressing them.

 Capoeira- Module